Pacific Boating sails into record growth thanks to IT investments

 “We run our business solely through technology.
 We operate a boating club.
 You become a member and you get to use our facilities, which are a fleet of luxury sports cruisers.
 Much like you would join a gym or a golf club.
 Our booking system and our membership management system, and all of our central management, is done through a business program that we’ve actually written,” he says.

-He said the company is in the process of linking Act Software (provided by small business CRM software player Swiftpage) entirely to its business management program.
+He said the company is in the process of linking Act!
+Software (provided by small business CRM software player Swiftpage) entirely to its business management program.

 “It’s essential that we’re able to track the communications with all of our boating club members, ex-members, and potential members.”